Share this page:

 Please note that parking spaces are limited each day and may sell out.

-You can reserve up to 15 passes at once and up to three parking passes.
+You can reserve up to 15 passes at once.

 You are welcome to stay until the Zoo closes.
 If you leave the park and want to return, you will need a hand stamp from the Visitor Center near the Connecticut Avenue entrance or from the Harvard Street pedestrian entry tent at the bottom of the Zoo.